jiaxuan-profile/studymind/README.md

   - Zoom functionality to see concept names and relationships
   - Click on nodes to view detailed information and related notes
 - **Note-Specific Mind Maps**: Individual note visualization showing concept relationships within that specific document
-  - AI-powered concept extraction from note content
+  - AI-powered concept extraction from note content (Pro only)
   - Interactive visualization of how concepts relate within a single note
   - Hover over concepts to see definitions
   - Click concepts to highlight connections